chrisabbato/doggydisplay/README.md

 - Responsive design built in without relying on media queries
 - Smooth ease of use.
 Autofocus input on load, quick filtering, quick tab + enter KB flow to jump to random view, and back link to return
 - Minimal reliance on external libraries
-  - It's so easy and tempting to just npm install everything right away but I minimize my reliance on that for this challenge
+  - It's so easy and tempting to just npm install a pre built option, and for many use cases that is the ideal solution but I wanted minimize my reliance on that for this challenge

 ## Areas of Improvements